-The Town is presently the site of all forms of affordable housing.
-Several mobile home parks are located in the Town and a senior citizens' housing project (21 Main) was constructed in Derby Line some years ago.
+The Town is presently the site of many forms of affordable housing and is in compliance with the provision in 24 VSA §4412(1)(E) that permits all single-family residences to have an accessory apartment.
+The Town also recognizes the need for additional affordable housing and senior housing.
 An area non-profit provider of affordable housing, Rural Edge has purchased and rehabilitated several properties in the Town.
 It is highly unlikely that the Town will choose to develop housing on its own.
 However, the Town has in the past and will continue to work cooperatively with the private sector and non-profit organizations.
 In addition, the Zoning Bylaws should specify maximum residential densities in different areas of the Town based upon consideration of location, land capabilities, access to utilities, efficient utilization of available land, and neighborhood characteristics.
 In this regard, it is noted that in those areas of the Town that are not served by municipal water and sewer systems, State subdivision regulations may impose additional restrictions on the density of housing units in particular neighborhoods, based upon the carrying capacity of the land in those neighborhoods.

 The Town shall monitor the rate of development of new housing units through review of building permit applications to facilitate planning with respect to upgrading municipal infrastructure.
-Periodic evaluation of the effect and relevance of the provisions of the Zoning Bylaws will assure that the foregoing goals are addressed in a manner that complies with applicable laws and regulations while avoiding unnecessary imposition upon individual rights and unreasonable financial burdens.
+Periodic evaluation of the effect and relevance of the provisions of the Zoning Bylaws will assure that development goals are addressed in a manner that complies with applicable laws and regulations while avoiding unnecessary imposition upon individual rights and unreasonable financial burdens.